CBMC Progress Updates

 To learn more about the program and admissions process, please visit www.cbu.ca/medicine

-The CBMC leadership and staff have seen wonderful expansion over the past six months, with appointments of physician faculty and key roles such as Simulated Patient Coordinator, Faculty Development Manager and most recently Director of Skilled Clinician Program.
-The full CBMC team is expected to be realized in April following the completion of active recruitment for remaining positions in upcoming weeks.
+The CBMC leadership and staff have seen wonderful expansion, with appointments of physician faculty and key roles such as Simulated Patient Coordinator, Faculty Development Manager and Director of Skilled Clinician Program.

-In addition to ongoing program development, orientation for CBMC faculty is set to take place at the end of April with supplementary development sessions being offered to support effective tutoring and use of programming tools/software.
+In addition to ongoing program development, orientation for CBMC faculty is set to take place at the end of May, with supplementary development sessions being offered to support effective tutoring and the use of programming tools and software.

-With support from the Province of Nova Scotia ($58.9million) and partners like Cape Breton Building & Construction Trades Council ($200,000), the infrastructure of the campus will be conducive to the innovative and interactive approach to medical education at CBMC.
+With support from the Province of Nova Scotia and partners such as the Cape Breton Building & Construction Trades Council, the infrastructure of the campus will be conducive to the innovative and interactive approach to medical education at CBMC.
 With two major building projects, prioritization of key areas will ensure the readiness of the campus to provide exceptional education when students arrive this summer.

 Medical Sciences Centre